-50. Improve information on the biology of invasive species, how their populations respond to climate change, and how native marine ecosystems are likely to react to invasions under climate change impacts, as in the case of Lessepsian species in the Mediterranean Sea.
+50. Improve information on the biology of invasive species, how their populations respond to climate change, and how native marine ecosystems are likely to react to invasions under climate change impacts.

 51. Monitor the effects of natural invasions of species in European waters and consider the need for measures to conserve and protect threatened species and habitats that may enter European waters as a result of climate-driven shifts in distribution.
 Identify and implement appropriate management measures to reduce risks associated with these shifts in distribution and ranges.